Ruth Core

 About the fund

-Ruth Core Nordic Credit is an actively managed fund that invests in corporate bonds issued by Nordic companies as well as in green, social and sustainability-linked bonds.
+Ruth Core Nordic Credit is an actively managed fixed income fund focused on corporate bonds issued by Nordic companies with high credit quality.

 Fakta om fonden